MikeBishop/http-layering/draft-bishop-http-layering.md

 between metadata and message body.

-Because the text-based transfer of repetitive headers represented a major inefficiency in HTTP/1.1, HTTP/2 also introduced HPACK, a custom compression scheme which operates on key-value pairs rather than text blocks.
+Because the text-based transfer of repetitive headers represented a major inefficiency in HTTP/1.1, HTTP/2 also introduced HPACK
+{{RFC7541}}, a custom compression scheme which operates on key-value pairs rather than text blocks.
 HTTP/2 frame types which transport headers always carry compressed blocks rather than a key-value dictionary.

 ## Parallelism and Throttling